 Women are moving into prominent positions in all areas of Afghan governance, although with periodic setbacks.
 Three female ministers were in the 2004-2006 cabinet: former presidential candidate Masooda Jalal (Ministry of Women's Affairs), Sediqa Balkhi (Minister for Martyrs and the Disabled), and Amina Afzali (Minister of Youth).
 Karzai nominated Soraya Sobhrang as Minister of Women's Affairs in the 2006 cabinet, but she was voted down by Islamist conservatives in parliament.
 He eventually appointed another female, Husn Banu Ghazanfar, as Minister.
 Ghazanfar, who is a Russian-speaking Uzbek from northern Afghanistan, has been the only woman in the cabinet for several years.
 She was renominated on December 19, 2009, but was voted down on January 2, 2010.
 Karzai subsequently named three women in new selections presented on January 9, 2010, including Afzali (to Labor and Social Affairs).
+Of the three, however, only Afzali was confirmed on January 16, 2009; the other two may have been opposed by Islamic conservatives.
 In March 2005, Karzai appointed a former Minister of Women's Affairs, Habiba Sohrabi, as governor of Bamiyan province, inhabited mostly by Hazaras.
 (She hosted then First Lady Laura Bush in Bamiyan in June 2008.)
-A female, Dr. Sima Samar (Hazara from Ghazni Province) heads the Afghanistan Independent Human Rights Commission (AIHRC).
+A female, Dr. Sima Samar (Hazara from Ghazni Province), heads the Afghanistan Independent Human Rights Commission (AIHRC).